 Caymanian traditional events, festivals and holidays have been around for over 50 years and the celebrations continue to grow in popularity and size every year.

 From Batabano and Pirates Week to Easter and Christmas, here is a snap shot of a few that take place in Cayman annually.

-Cayman Carnival Batabano is usually held the week after Easter every year and would have been held on 9th May 2020.
-Unfortunately, due to the COVID-19 pandemic it has been postponed until the Fall.
+Cayman Carnival Batabano is usually held the week after Easter every year.
+Unfortunately, due to the COVID-19 pandemic, Batabano was cancelled in 2020.
+2021's parade event is slated for July 3rd.
 Revelers may have to wait a few extra months, but the parades, parties, costumes and high-energy celebrations are not to be missed!Read More